In

 structural

-Magnetic resonance imaging (MRI) is often divided
+MRI: Magnetic resonance imaging (MRI) is often divided

 into structural MRI and functional MRI (fMRI).
 The former is a widely